-- 1) Your earned income,

-- 2) Your spouse's earned income, or

-- 3) \$5,000 (\$2,500 if married filing separately).
+- 1) The total amount of qualified expenses incurred during the year, - 2) Your earned income, - 3) Your spouse's earned income, or - \$5,000 (\$2,500 if married filing separately).

 Statement for employee.
 Your employer must give you a Form W-2, Wage and Tax Statement (or similar statement), showing in box 10 the total amount of dependent care assistance benefits provided to you during the year.